Everything is going to change

 Trekking the ends of the Earth to set a timetable for our climate emergency

 For eight days straight, researcher Christine Dow and her team dragged a sled-mounted radar system roughly 85 kilometres across the frozen Antarctic.
-The hard-earned data they collected has Dow convinced the Antarctic Ice Sheet is destabilizing faster than anyone thought.
+The hard-earned data they collected, added to numerical model outputs produced by Dow and her team, has her convinced the Antarctic Ice Sheet is destabilizing faster than anyone thought.

 Understanding the danger posed by melting polar regions takes a combination of physics knowledge, computational chops and a heavy dose of imagination.
 Dow does the work not everyone is prepared to do.
 She travels to the coldest places on earth collecting raw data and modelling that information to understand how the subglacial hydrological and ice-ocean systems evolve as a result of climate change.

 The familiar shape of the Antarctic we’ve seen on maps since childhood betrays the landmass beneath.
 “The landmass is in the middle of the Antarctic.
 Massive ice shelves cling to its edge holding back the ice on land.
 If those shelves go, that land ice accelerates into the ocean,” Dow says.

 Her radar sled uncovers information deep below the ice shelves to paint a picture of how warming ocean water is eroding that anchor ice and cleaving ice shelves at an accelerated rate, which significantly raises sea levels.

 “Because we’ve only recently had the computing power to run these kinds of models, and we’re still making these new discoveries about ice shelves, the more we find out, the more unstable the whole system seems to be,” Dow says.
 “Is this going to collapse in the next 200 years?
 It might.”